ElvenTools/elven-nft-minter-sc/README.md

 ([elrond-converters](http://207.244.241.38/elrond-converters/))

-In return, you will get a token identifier (in hex) that you need to use in the elven-minter tool.
+In return, you will get a token identifier (in hex) that you need to use in the elven-minter tool. **Find it in the explorer: [example](https://devnet-explorer.elrond.com/transactions/76871f78c44299c0ced90e3bd818235918fc56bc2f8ebe1536e4641acfaa3ce9).
+It is located under SC results, here: `@00@454c55572d336135646363` where hex value 454c55572d336135646363 is in fact ELUW-3a5dcc.
+And this is what we need.
+It is what we need to pass in the elven-mint config.
+It is a collection (ESDT token).**

 6. Add special roles